What If I Disagree With A QME Report For California Workers’ Comp?

 By the end of the visit, the QME doctor will have an opinion on the following:

 An injured employee may choose from a list of three QMEs.
 They must decide on a doctor, schedule an appointment, and inform their employer within ten days of receiving the list.
 If you fail to choose a QME, the insurance company will choose one.
-Letting the insurance company choose a QME leaves you vulnerable to seeing a biased doctor in favor of your employer.
+If you don’t choose a QME from the provided list, the insurance company will select one for you, which removes your ability to research and choose an examiner whose background aligns with your specific injury type.

-Regardless of the QME, you will see, spend time preparing before your appointment.
-Some steps you can take to get the most out of your evaluation include:
+This is why it’s important to spend time preparing before your appointment.
+Some steps you can take to communicate clearly during your evaluation include:

-• Creating a timeline of your injury: share the details of your injury from when you sustained the harm until the present
+• Providing a timeline of your injury, detailing the events from when the harm occurred to the present.

-• Highlighting the intensity of the injuries and discussing it with the doctor
+• Highlighting the intensity of the injuries and discussing them with the doctor.

 • Rating your injuries on a scale from 1 to 10.